erykjj/jwlmanager/README.txt

 Windows and Mac OS

-Simply launch the Windows executable or Mac OS app as usual.
+Simply launch the Windows executable or macOS app as usual.
+If you receive Windows Defender “unknown publisher” alerts, you can safely choose “More info” and “Run anyway”.
+See here for a discussion on what’s going on.

 Linux